randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

                    * If confidence scores are close, apply additional heuristics, such as:
                        * Length of the snippet.
                        * Frequency of shared fingerprints among multiple songs (e.g., penalize overly common fingerprints that appear in many songs).
-3. Recognition Service:
+5. Recognition Service:
    * **Functionality:**
       * Receives audio snippets from users.
-      * Generates fingerprints for the snippets.
+      * calls the **AudioPreprocessing Service** to generate fingerprint.
+      * Once unique fingerprint is available, it calls **fingerprint matching service**.
-      * Queries the ElasticSearch inverted index to find candidate songs.
+      * fingerprint matching service first check in the redis cache, if fingerprint found it returns the songId otherwise it queries the ElasticSearch inverted index to find candidate song.
-      * Compares user fingerprints with full song fingerprints to identify the best match.
+      * Recognition Service receives the songId and calls **metadata service**.
+      * Metadata service first check in the redis cache, if fingerprint found it returns, otherwise queries to metadata DB and returns the song details to the Recognition Service.
       * Returns the matched song to the user.
    * **Components:**
       * **Audio Fingerprinting Module:**